telerik/ajax-docs/controls/htmlchart/client-side-programming/events/onclientseriesclicked(deprecated).md

 End Function
 ````

->caption Example 2: The following example shows how to retreive some information about the clicked **RadHtmlChart** via the listed properties.
+>caption Example 2: The following example shows how to retrieve some information about the clicked **RadHtmlChart** via the listed properties.

 ````ASP.NET
 <script type="text/javascript">